-Join Jennifer McBee for an in-depth discussion in this video Create tables, part of Word 2013: Prepare for the Microsoft Office Specialist Certification Exam (77-418).
+Join Jennifer McBee for an in-depth discussion in this video Create tables, part of Cert Prep: Word 2013 Microsoft Office Specialist (77-418).

 - [Voiceover] Inserting information into your Word document in a tabular format can be a little tricky if you're just using tabs.
 In this video we're gonna learn how to create a table and then insert information into it.
 We'll also see how we can take text that's already in your document and convert it to a table.
 We'll then do just the opposite and take a table of information and convert it back to a text format.
 Both text to table and table to text are objectives that will be covered on your MOS exam, so we want to make sure that we review those two methods of working with tables.